 The triple tail lights are an easy way to identify an Impala over the other full-size Chevrolet models.

-Inside is a striking red and white interior (code 873) and what Chevrolet described at the time as, “color-keyed interior beauty… a brilliant selection of pattern cloth and leather-grained vinyl upholsteries, floor coverings and tasteful appointments.”
+Inside is a striking two-tone turquoise interior and what Chevrolet described at the time as, “color-keyed interior beauty… a brilliant selection of pattern cloth and leather-grained vinyl upholsteries, floor coverings and tasteful appointments.”

-Under the hood is the largest displacement engine that Chevrolet had available as an option that year, a 348 cubic inch V8.
-This is the 250 horsepower version with a 4-barrel carburetor costing an additional $188 over the base price.
-A 3-speed manual transmission was standard although this car was purchased with a 4-speed costing a further $188.
+Under the hood is the largest displacement engine that Chevrolet had available as an option that year, a 283 cubic inch V8.
+This is the 230 horsepower version with a 4-barrel carburetor.
+A 3-speed manual transmission was standard although this car was purchased with a Powerglide automatic transmission.
+It’s a combination that would have cost the original owner an additional $335 when they ordered the car new.

 SOME CHEVROLET OPTIONS FOR 1960